ekumanov/cybrid/README.md

   voltage selected through a trimpot and the other input is the phototransistor output voltage.
 If the phototransistor output voltage is higher than the reference voltage, the output of the comprator will be digital 1, otherwise it will be digital 0.
-* Thus we can turn the continuous analog sensor signal into discrete digital binary value that is determined by whether the subject is closer than a predefined distance
+* Thus we can turn the continuous analog sensor signal into a discrete digital binary value that changes when the subject crosses a predefined distance

-This is important because the LM339 voltage comparator is very fast when comparing two voltages.
-It takes just a few nanoseconds for the comparator to switch its digital state.
-This will allow for a very fast detection of distance, in the sense of "the hammer is at the predefined distance (or closer)", i.e. the comparator will provide a digital output of 1 whenever the hammer crosses that distance and stays closer to the sensor, and will switch back to zero when the hammer crosses that point on its way back and moves away from it.
-By using this principle, we can avoid slow analog-to-digital conversion.
-(As you will see in the following paragraphs, scanning through all the 88 keys of a piano, i.e. detecting hammer position at multiple proximity positions in a loop won't work if we rely on proper ADC-conversion because most programmable controllers such as Arduino/Teensy, etc. have only a few (1 or 2) ADC chips and a single conversion takes microseconds which would cumulatively lead to inability to scan the entire keyboard without introducing huge latency and without missing the very fast hammer motion.
-Even if fast ADC-s are used, it will require that we multiplex analog signals and that's not a trivial task)
+That is important because the LM339 voltage comparator is very fast when comparing two voltages.
+It takes just a few nanoseconds to switch its digital state.
+That allows for a very fast distance detection, or more specifically whether the hammer is either closer than, or farther than the preset distance point.
+In other words, the comparator will provide a digital output of 1 whenever the hammer crosses that distance and stays closer to the sensor, and will switch back to zero when the hammer crosses that point on its way back and moves away from it.
+By using that principle, we can avoid slow analog-to-digital conversion.
+(As you will see in the following paragraphs, if we scan through all 88 keys of a piano, and rely on just ADC to read the exact position of each hammer, might be a tricky task for many reasons.
+First, because most programmable controllers such as Arduino/Teensy, etc. have only a few (1 or 2) ADC chips and a single conversion takes microseconds which would cumulatively lead to inability to scan the entire keyboard without introducing huge latency and without missing the very fast hammer motion.
+And second, even if fast ADC-s are used, it will require that we multiplex analog signals and that's not a trivial task since there will be noise, etc.)

-So, we can configure two distance points through two trimpots and two voltage comprators.
+So, we can configure two preset distance points through two trimpots and use two voltage comprators.
 We will have two digital outputs from the two comparators and by measuring the time it takes for the hammer to pass between the two points (i.e. the comprators' outputs switch from 0 to 1), we can calculate velocity.